Esri/react-arcgis/readme.md

 );
 ```

-If you want to change the style of the `Map` or `Scene`, pass a style object into the Map or Scene's properties:
+If you want to change the style of the `Map` or `Scene`, pass a style object into the Map or Scene's props:

 ```js
 import * as React from 'react';